2021 Stock Watch - WR Diontae Johnson - Stock Up - Steelers Depot

 Stock Value: Up

-Reasoning: After missing last week’s game due to a knee injury, wide receiver Diontae Johnson is trending in the right direction to return to the lineup for Sunday’s game.
+Reasoning: After missing last week’s game with a knee injury, Diontae Johnson returned on Sunday and delivered the Steelers’ biggest splash play of the season, while being arguably the offense’s most reliable player so far.

-The Steelers offense can use all the help it can get, so it’s certainly welcome news that third-year wide receiver Diontae Johnson is working his way back after missing the team’s last game due to a knee injury.
+While creating separation is Diontae Johnson’s bread and butter, he is an athlete who is capable of doing a little bit of everything, and that includes getting underneath a deep ball or two.
+That is exactly what he did on the Steelers’ first drive of the game, capping it off with a 45-yard touchdown, their longest score of the season by 20 yards, their first deep-pass touchdown, and their first opening-drive touchdown in damn near a year.

-He originally suffered the injury during the season opener, but was able to return.
-He then reaggravated it on the final play of the Steelers’ second game, and did not practice at all the following week.
-He was a full participant in practice yesterday, however, after being limited the day before.
-If he practices in full again today, then there should be little doubt that he will be ready to go.
+He finished off the evening with game highs of nine receptions on 13 targets for 92 yards and his second touchdown of the year.
+Only he and rookie running back Najee Harris have scored multiple times for the Steelers’ offense so far through two games.